JayampathiBandara/AwesomeGICBank/readme.md

 2. Design Architecture: Details of the architectural and design patterns used in the system.
 3. Third-Party Libraries: Information on the NuGet packages and other libraries integrated into the project.

-**Note: The README file does not include pictures or UI screenshots.
-For a detailed reference, including visuals, please refer to the System Documentation.pdf.**
+<span style="background-color: #ffeb3b">**Note: The README file does not include pictures or UI screenshots.
+For a detailed reference, including visuals, please refer to the System Documentation.pdf.**</span>

 # Project Setup